QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       Something (C1, R1);

-Note that in this version of Ada, calls to primitive always dispatch.
+In this version of Ada, calls to primitive always dispatch.
 So the call to Root'Adjust does dispatch to Child'Adjust.

 Note also that while Adjust dispatches, Clone is a static call, in order to respect the user choice to assign only the components of the view.
 For example: